agsight

 A mobile app screen displays a lettuce growth overview with a projected harvest time in late June and a line graph tracking electrical conductivity levels from April to August.

-Ideal lighting conditions in seconds.
+ideal lighting conditions in seconds.

 Agsight’s AI scanner maps light distribution across grow zones to detect underlit or overexposed areas in real time by recommending simple fixes like repositioning LEDs or adjusting intensity.

-Diagnoses, lightning fast
+diagnoses, lightning fast

 One of the most prominent uses of our machine learning models was to identify, classify, track, forecast, and manage plant diseases, pest infestations, vegetation stress, and pesticide use at the tap of a button.
 With an average accuracy of ~98%, it provides details on stress signals, personalized treatment, pesticide suggestions, and predicted development.